-Indonesia, Malaysia, Philippines launch join maritime patrol
+Indonesia, Malaysia, Philippines launch joint sea patrols

 Defense ministers and military chiefs from the three countries launched the patrols in the Indonesian city of Tarakan in northern Borneo, just across the border from Sabah, Malaysia.

-Indonesia’s military chief, Gen. Gatot Nurmantyo, said the Maritime Command Centers were also opened in the cities of Tawau in Malaysia and Bongao in the Philippines.
-The information and intelligence sharing centers establish designated sea lanes for boats and ships in the seas along the countries’ borders to prevent Islamic State-aligned militants in the southern Philippines from fleeing to neighboring nations.
+Indonesia’s military chief, Gen. Gatot Nurmantyo, said Maritime Command Centers were also opened in the cities of Tawau in Malaysia and Bongao in the Philippines.
+The information and intelligence sharing centers establish designated sea lanes for ships in the seas along the countries’ borders to prevent Islamic State group-aligned militants in the southern Philippines from fleeing to neighboring nations.

-The conflict in the city of Marawi has raised fears that the Islamic State group’s violent ideology is gaining a foothold in the Philippines’ restive south, where Muslim separatists have fought for greater autonomy for decades.
+The conflict in the Philippine city of Marawi has raised fears that the Islamic State group’s violent ideology is gaining a foothold in the country’s restive south, where Muslim separatists have fought for greater autonomy for decades.

 Most Read Stories